Freshwood/akka-http-rest-client/README.md

 ## License ##

-This code is open source software licensed under the MIC License
+This code is open source software licensed under the MIT License